 The U.N.
 Department of Economic and Social Affairs published an overview of the VNRs on Jan.
 24, to reopen the conversation on effective implementation of the SDGs.

-Here are five challenges to implementation of the SDGs that were found:
+Five challenges to the implementation of the SDGs:

 - Raising awareness of the Sustainable Development Goals amongst city planners, private contractors, and policy specialists.